A chronology of Tudor Wars, Battles and Rebellions in the reign of Henry VII

 French campaign planned

-King Henry VIII remained deeply upset by the death of son, Henry in February.
+King Henry VIII remained deeply upset by the death of son, Prince Henry in February.
 To hide his grief he began planning a campaign in France.

 May 1511